 The wattled crane is Africa’s most endangered bird!
 Once ranging from the coastal west of Africa to the African horn down to the southern tip of Africa, the wattled crane is now only found in the Okavango Delta.
-It is estimated that only 7,000+ remain in the wild.
+It is estimated that only 6,300+/- remain in the wild.
+The IUCN lists these birds as Vulnerable.

 First the Stats…